MrQvest/personal-post-install/README.md

 # personal-post-install
-personal post installation script for Fedora
+my personal post installation script for Fedora

 ## How to execute
 clone this repository